LoginRadius/docs/content/faq/api-credentials.md

 ## Q: How to retrieve API key and secret?

-Login to your [LoginRadius Dashboard](https://dashboard.loginradius.com/dashboard) account, from the left navigation panel, click the **Configuration** and then navigate to the **API Credentials** section.
+Login to your [LoginRadius Dashboard](https://dashboard.loginradius.com/dashboard) account, from the left navigation panel, click **Configuration** and then navigate to the **API Credentials** section.

 Click the down arrow or anywhere within the section and the **API Credentials** screen will appear: